 This requirement does not apply to applicants whose licence/s expired within the last 12 months and provide their old training certificates plus a letter from their employer to confirm they have worked in the capacity of a Security Officer and/or Crowd Controller within the past year.
 It also does not apply to applicants for Security Officer – Control Room/Monitoring Centre only.

 The test will be undertaken at the office of the Security Agents Institute of Western Australia (SAIWA).
-For testing purposes, metropolitan includes south to Mandurah, north to Yanchep and east to Northam.
+For testing purposes, metropolitan extends south to Mandurah, north to Yanchep and east to Northam.

 Licensing update - 12 December 2016